 Grants for Undergraduate Research Projects – UROP Mini-grants are awards of up to $1,000 to support undergraduate student research, creative scholarship or work on an innovative project.
 Applications may be submitted twice per year, in October and February.

-Prepare for Graduate Study – The McNair Scholars Program(TRiO) prepares qualified juniors and seniors for graduate study leading to PhD degrees.
+Graduate Study – The McNair Scholars Program(TRiO) prepares qualified juniors and seniors for graduate study leading to PhD degrees.